Evanfeenstra/cheatsheets1/git.md

 ### notes:

+`git remote set-url origin ...`: to change the remote URL of a github repo

 `git status`: you can run this to check the status of your commit

 `.gitignore`: this file lets you set which  files and folders are ignored by git (create-react-app makes this for you)